TigerGraph-DevLabs/tigergraphx/docs/graphrag/msft_graphrag_1.md

-# Supporting Microsoft’s GraphRAG: Part 1
+# Supporting Microsoft’s GraphRAG: Part 1 - Setup and Data Preparation

 [Microsoft's GraphRAG](https://microsoft.github.io/graphrag/) is a method for creating structured knowledge graphs from raw text, enhancing Retrieval Augmented Generation (RAG) tasks.
 By organizing information hierarchically, it enables more efficient data retrieval and summarization.